 Though an experienced cruise-ship voyager — on mostly multi-thousand passenger behemoths — this would be my first time on a small (100 passenger) domestic ship and I admit I was a bit apprehensive.
 I’d read all the reviews, both positive and negative: “friendly,” “lots of camaraderie,” “great ports of call,” “terrific lectures,” “pricey,” “floating nursing home,” “tired décor” — and honestly didn’t think that I fit the demographic.

 American Cruise Lines is small-ship cruising in every sense of the word.
-Boats accommodate from 49-150 people, and the company prides itself on being completely American — all ships in the fleet are built in the USA, flagged in the USA, with US employees and itineraries.
+Ships accommodate from 49-150 people, and the company prides itself on being completely American — all 11 vessels in the fleet are built in the USA, flagged in the USA, with US employees and itineraries.

 The Small Ship Difference